lucioveloso/lambda-toolkit/README.md

 * Creating
 * Developing
-* Debug (In real time with real events using Lambda-toolkit proxy)
+* Debug lambda locally (In real time with real events using Lambda-toolkit proxy)
 * Testing
 * Deploying

-Basically lambda-toolkit proxy make you able to run and debug your lambda functions in your own machine, even inside your IDE.
+Basically lambda-toolkit proxy make you able to run and debug your lambda functions locally in your own machine, with real events, even inside your IDE.
+We know how a breakpoint can be useful. =)

 After you get your lambda function tested and ready to use, you can easily deploy the final version to AWS.

+* New feature: Use lambda-toolkit "tail", to get in realtime the stdouts of any lambda function that you have.

 ## Getting Started